CrowdStrike/crimson-falcon/docs/KubernetesProtectionApi.md

 api_instance = Falcon::KubernetesProtectionApi.new
 opts = {
   filter: 'filter_example', # String | Retrieve list of images on running containers using a query in Falcon Query Language (FQL).
-Supported filters:  cid,hosts,image_digest,image_has_been_assessed,image_id,image_name,image_registry,image_repository,image_tag,last_seen,running_status
+Supported filters:  cid,cluster_id,cluster_name,hosts,image_digest,image_has_been_assessed,image_id,image_name,image_registry,image_repository,image_tag,last_seen,running_status
   limit: 56, # Integer | The upper-bound on the number of records to retrieve.
   offset: 56, # Integer | The offset from where to begin.
   sort: 'sort_example' # String | Field to sort results by